voronindenis/denis_voronin_web_app_infrastructure/ansible/README.md

 ### frontend

-THis role installs the Frontend Next.js application on the server.
+This role installs the Frontend Next.js application on the server.
 It uses the following tasks:
 - Install Node.js
 - Install Git
 - Install Nginx